ArnaudBelcour/tabigecy/tutorials/README.md

 The predicted functions for the community are present in folder `output_folder/output_2_bigecyhmm` and `output_folder/output_3_visualisation/function_occurrence`.

-For main functions, their presence in the input organisms are listed in `output_folder/output_3_visualisation/function_occurrence/pathway_presence_in_organism.tsv`:
+For major functions of bigoeochemical cycle, their presence in the input organisms are listed in `output_folder/output_3_visualisation/function_occurrence/pathway_presence_in_organism.tsv`:

 | function  |C-S-01:Organic carbon oxidation| C-S-02:Carbon fixation |...|
 |------------------|---------------------|------------------|---------------------|